All Episodes

 We would also order glass bottles, and it was usually Saratoga Springs glass water bottles.

-And uh a friend of ours, Richie Jackson, told us how he rode for liquid death and that we should consider aluminum as an alternative to the plastic.
+And a friend of ours, Richie Jackson, told us how he rode for liquid death and that we should consider aluminum as an alternative to the plastic.

-So I ordered thousands of dollars of liquid death uh over the next couple of months for our staff.
+So I ordered thousands of dollars of liquid death over the next couple of months for our staff.

-And then my brother informed me, in fact, all of these cans are lined with plastic, and we're not actually getting away from it.
+And then my brother informed me, in fact, all of these cans are lined with plastic and we're not actually getting away from it.

 We're still using it.